 Education and Outreach Coordinator

 Kristen Spiridon is the new Education and Outreach Coordinator of the Savannah Philharmonic.
 A member of the organization for the past seven years, she joined the Philharmonic in 2011 as Second Clarinet, and in 2015, she moved to her current position as Principal Clarinet.
-She also serves as Principal Clarinet of the Coastal Symphony and as Second Clarinet of the Augusta Symphony Orchestra.

 Ms. Spiridon offers extensive experience as an orchestral musician.
 In addition to her positions with Savannah, Coastal, and Augusta, she has performed with the Jacksonville Symphony Orchestra, the Louisville Orchestra, the Charleston Symphony Orchestra, the Lexington Philharmonic, the South Carolina Philharmonic, the Hilton Head Symphony Orchestra, and the Columbus Indiana Philharmonic.
 She has appeared in concert at Carnegie Hall, Alice Tully Hall, the Midwest Clinic, and the World Association of Symphonic Band Ensembles conference; and she represents both Buffet Crampon and Rice Clarinet Works as a Performing Artist and Clinician.